QuentinRa/intellij-ocaml/docs/setup/Setup OCaml64 (windows).md

 ### 1. Run the installer

-Simply download the [OCaml64 installer](https://fdopen.github.io/opam-repository-mingw/installation/), that will install and configure opam on cygwin for you.
+Simply download the [OCaml64 installer](https://fdopen.github.io/opam-repository-mingw/installation/), which will install and configure opam on cygwin for you.

 ### 2. Install a new version of ocaml